Oxygen Insider Exclusive!

 The Wagners

-The Manleys are a family related to the Rhodens who believe they’ve faced unfair scrutiny after the murders.
+The Manleys are a family related to the Rhodens, by way of matriarch Dana Manley Rhoden, who believe they faced unfair scrutiny after the murders.

 Bobby Jo Manley, Dana’s sister, was the one who called 911 after finding the bodies of four of the eight victims.
-She publicly voiced her belief she was being viewed as a suspect and denied any involvement, reports the Cincinnati Enquirer.
+She publicly voiced her belief she was being viewed as a suspect and denied any involvement, the Cincinnati Enquirer reported.

-Meanwhile brother James Manley, who was the one to find sister Dana’s body, was eventually charged with tampering with evidence and vandalism after he allegedly destroyed a GPS tracker he found placed on his truck.
+Meanwhile, James Manley, who was the one to find his sister Dana’s body, was eventually charged with tampering with evidence and vandalism after he allegedly destroyed a GPS tracker he found placed on his truck.
 Those charges were later dropped.
 Authorities have never called him a suspect in the case.

-Former Attorney General Mike DeWine said at a press conference there is no evidence anyone other the Wagners were involved with the murders.
+Former Attorney General Mike DeWine said at a press conference that there was no evidence that anyone other the Wagners were involved with the murders.